finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

 [EARLY ACCESS] List instruments

-List all the instruments that have been mastered in the LUSID instrument master.
+List all the instruments in the instrument master.
+To retrieve a particular set of instruments instead, use the Get instruments endpoint.
 The maximum number of instruments that this method can list per request is 2,000.

 ### Example